 5.2 Other things Automake recognizes

-Automake will also recognize the use of certain macros and tailor the generated Makefile.in appropriately.
+Every time Automake is run it calls Autoconf to trace configure.in.
+This way it can recognize the use of certain macros and tailor the generated Makefile.in appropriately.
 Currently recognized macros and their effects are: